Rithish-Kesav/Rithish-Kesav/README.md

 My name is Rithish and I'm from India, currently living in Tempe, Arizona.
-I'm a Graduate student at Arizona State University majoring in Computer Science who is a UI/ UX Development intern at Mohawk Industries, Calhoun, Georgia
+I'm a Graduate student at Arizona State University majoring in Computer Science currently also a UI Development intern at Mohawk Industries, Calhoun, Georgia

 ## Tech stuff I'm into
 ![Python Badge](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)